Rachel Cooper (presenter): Career

-Cooper has presented and curated film programs from India, Indonesia, China, Iran, Japan, Korea and Thailand, as well as producing and presenting performances from throughout Asia.
+Cooper has presented and curated film programs from India, Indonesia, China, Iran, Japan, Korea, and Thailand, as well as producing and presenting performances from throughout Asia.
 She has co-sponsored and presented various film festivals and film series at the Asia Society, including the Iranian Documentary and Short Film Festival, the Asian American International Film Festival, and the IAAC India Film Festival, among others.
 She has organized major arts and culture initiatives, including the Festival of Song: Music of India and Pakistan.
-In addition, she has conducted and published research on the international impact of the arts, which resulted in the report Making a Difference through the Arts.
+In addition, she has conducted and published research on the global impact of the arts, which resulted in the report Making a Difference through the Arts.
 In 2006 she was awarded the Dawson Award for Sustained Excellence in Arts Programming.